MOhhh-ok/create-gas-app/README.md

 # Create GAS App

-A CLI tool to set up a Google Apps Script with TypeScript and clasp.
+A powerful CLI tool to easily set up your Google Apps Script with TypeScript and Clasp! 🚀

-This tool will:
+This tool will help you:

-1. Initialize a TypeScript project
+1. ✨ Initialize a TypeScript + Clasp project for smooth development
-3. Set up clasp configuration
-4. Switch env support (development, staging, production)
+2. 🌍 Switch environment support (dev, staging, production) to streamline your workflow
-5. Esbuild bundle support
+3. ⚡️ Esbuild bundle support for efficient bundling

 ## Install